Stability of equilibria for the $\mathfrak{so}(4)$ free rigid body: Introduction

 If $n = 4$, on a regular adjoint orbit, all the Cartan type equilibria are organized in three Weyl group orbits.
 The nonlinear stability and instability for these equilibria is determined taking into account the symplectic geometry of the orbit and the complete integrability of the system.
 The results in this paper complete and extend some previous work of Feh\'{e}r and Marshall \cite{FeMa03} and Spiegler \cite{Spiegler04}.

-Since energy methods are not conclusive for the study of the nonlinear stability for some of the Cartan type equilibria, we take advantage of the symplectic geometry of the problem and we use Williamson's theorem as presented in \cite{BoFo04}.
-We obtain three coordinate type Cartan subalgebras, $\mathfrak{t}_1$ , $\mathfrak{t}_2$, $\mathfrak{t}_3$, that intersected with a regular adjoint orbit respectively give rise to four equilibria $M^i_{\pm a,\pm b},M^i_{\pm b,\pm a}$, $i=1,2,3$.
+The standard energy methods for proving nonlinear stability (such as energy-Casimir or energy-momentum) lead to very complicated computations and, in addition, for some equilibria the second variation of the augmented Hamiltonian is indefinite.
+Because of this, we take advantage of the symplectic geometry of the problem and its low dimensionality and we use Williamson's theorem (see e.g., \cite{BoFo04}), where stability is obtained by bringing the constants of motion in a normal form.
+We obtain three coordinate type Cartan subalgebras, $\mathfrak{t}_1$ , $\mathfrak{t}_2$, $\mathfrak{t}_3$ that, intersected with a regular adjoint orbit, give rise to four equilibria $M^i_{\pm a,\pm b},M^i_{\pm b,\pm a}$, $i=1,2,3$.
 For a chosen ordering of the moments of inertia we obtain the following stability results.
 The $\mathfrak{t}_2$-equilibria are unstable for the Lie-Poisson dynamics on $\mathfrak{so}(4)$ and unstable of center-saddle type for the dynamics on the generic adjoint orbit containing the equilibrium.
 The $\mathfrak{t}_3$-equilibria are stable for the Lie-Poisson dynamics on $\mathfrak{so}(4)$ and stable of center-center type on the generic adjoint orbit containing the equilibrium.
 In these two cases the Weyl group orbits of equilibria have the same stability or instability behavior.
 One would hope that this beautiful pattern holds in general.
 But this is not true, as bifurcations take place for the $\mathfrak{t}_1$-equilibria.
 The equilibria $M^1_{\pm a,\pm b}$ are stable for the Lie-Poisson dynamics on $\mathfrak{so}(4)$ and are stable of center-center type on the generic adjoint orbit containing $M^1_{\pm a,\pm b}$.
 The equilibria $M^1_{\pm b,\pm a}$ exhibit both stability and instability behavior that is studied in detail in Section 5.

 In addition to the Cartan type equilibria, there are, on every regular orbit, curves of equilibria.
-It is shown that these are nonlinearly stable as a family, that is, if a solution of the $\operatorname{SO}(4)$-free rigid body equation starts near an equilibrium on such a curve, at any later time it will stay close to this curve but in the direction of the curve itself it may drift.
+It is shown that these are nonlinearly stable as a family, that is, if a solution of the $\mathfrak{so}(4)$-free rigid body equation starts near an equilibrium on such a curve, at any later time it will stay close to this curve but in the direction of the curve itself it may drift.

 The implication of the topological structure of the energy-mementum level sets on bifurcation phenomena in the dynamics was extensively studied by Oshemkov \cite{Oshemkov87}, \cite{Oshemkov91}, Bolsinov and Fomenko \cite{BoFo04}.